kamilsk/tracer/README.md

 ## 🧩 Integration

-This library uses [SemVer](https://semver.org/) for versioning, and it is not [BC](https://en.wikipedia.org/wiki/Backward_compatibility)-safe through major releases.
+The library uses [SemVer](https://semver.org) for versioning, and it is not [BC](https://en.wikipedia.org/wiki/Backward_compatibility)-safe through major releases.
 You can use [dep][] or [go modules][gomod] to manage its version.